BestTimesToVisit.com Logo

 What's the best time to visit Kauai for pleasant weather and fewer crowds?

 For the sweet spot of good weather and fewer crowds, I recommend visiting Kauai during the shoulder seasons – April-May or September-October.
-You'll likely encounter less rain than the winter months and dodge the peak summer crowds, while still enjoying warm temperatures perfect for swimming and hiking.
+You'll still have sunshine and warm temperatures, but avoid the peak summer rush and higher prices.
+Plus, the trade winds are usually gentler during these months.

 How do I get around Kauai efficiently, and are there any hidden transportation costs I should know about?